itchyny/gojq/README.md

 - gojq implements nice error messages for invalid query and JSON input.
 The error message of jq is sometimes difficult to tell where to fix the query.
 - gojq does not keep the order of object keys.
 I understand this might cause problems for some scripts but basically we should not rely on the order of object keys.
 I would implement when ordered map is implemented in the standard library of Go but I'm less motivated.
 - gojq supports arbitrary-precision integer calculation while jq does not.
 This is important to keeping the precision of numeric IDs or nanosecond values.
 You can use gojq to solve some mathematical problems which require big integers.
+- gojq supports reading from YAML input while jq does not. gojq also supports YAML output.

 ## Bug Tracker
 Report bug at [Issues・itchyny/gojq - GitHub](https://github.com/itchyny/gojq/issues).